owenpriestley/owenpriestley.github.io/_portfolio/journalism/scientology.md

 In this ambitious and completely unique documentary, Louis spends most of his time with Marty Rathburn, perhaps the most famous high ranking Scientologist to leave and publicly discuss the church.

-Marty helps Louis to cast actors and recreate some of the scenes alleged to have taken place at the church’s infamous ‘Gold Base’.
-Many of these scenes are described in great detail by ex-members, including Marty himself, in Going Clear.
+Marty helps Louis to cast actors and recreate some of the scenes alleged to have taken place at the church’s infamous [‘Gold Base’](https://en.wikipedia.org/wiki/Gold_Base).
+Many of these scenes are described in great detail by ex-members, including Marty himself, in _Going Clear_.

 It’s fascinating to watch Marty and Louis audition aspiring Hollywood actors to portray church members.
 Andrew Perez gives a particularly outstanding performance as church leader David Miscavage.